mayagbarnes/AAPI-Visualization/README.md

 * **Physical & Verbal Nature of Attacks**
   * Word cloud visualization of the physical and verbal themes from ~40 headline-making assaults compiled by the New York Times
 <p align="center"><img width="400" alt="Screen Shot 2021-05-02 at 9 55 21 PM" src="https://user-images.githubusercontent.com/63436329/116842471-8979ca80-ab91-11eb-9e92-42917a3c0dce.png"></p>

-## Technologies & Hosting

-Stop Asian Hate is hosted on Heroku and incorporates the following technologies:
-* Vanilla JavaScript
-* D3
-* HTML
-* SASS